ugur0sahin/clone-assigner/README.md

 </p>

-A flexible and reproducible clone assignment framework for ProCode/Combinatorial Barcoding single cell settings.
+A flexible and reproducible clone assignment framework based on Decision Trees for ProCode/Combinatorial Barcoding single cell settings.

 `clone-assigner` assigns clone identities to single cells using combinatorial ProCodes.
-The package supports both permissive and strict assignment strategies, multi-sample batch processing, configurable clone barcode schemas, and automated QC visualizations.
+The package supports two approach for permissive and strict assignments, multi-sample batch processing, configurable clone barcode schemas, and automated QC visualizations.

 ---